00053-7201-XX Zemaira 1000 MG SOLR (CSL BEHRING)

 Individual continues to meet the initial approval criteria

-Disease response with treatment as defined by elevation of AAT levels above baseline and/or substantial reduction in the rate of deterioration of lung function as measured by predicted FEV1
+Disease response with treatment as defined by elevation of AAT levels above baseline, substantial reduction in the rate of deterioration of lung function as measured by predicted FEV1, or improvement in CT scan lung density

 Absence of unacceptable toxicity from the drug.
 Examples of unacceptable toxicity include hypersensitivity reactions, etc.